River City Girls

-Shin Nekketsu Kōha: Kunio-tachi no Banka (1994), where Misako and Kyoko previously appeared, was localized by WayForward as a prequel, River City Girls Zero, being released for the Nintendo Switch on February 14, 2022 and September 21 on other platforms.
-A sequel, titled River City Girls 2, was released by WayForward and Arc System Works that same year in December for Japan, Asia and the US.
+Shin Nekketsu Kōha: Kunio-tachi no Banka (1994), in which Misako and Kyoko previously appeared, was localized by WayForward as a prequel, River City Girls Zero, being released for the Nintendo Switch on February 14, 2022 and September 21 on other platforms.
+A sequel, titled River City Girls 2, was released by WayForward and Arc System Works that same year in December for Japan, the rest of Asia and the US.

 Gameplay

 River City Girls is a beat 'em up brawler.
 The player can choose between Kyoko or Misako, who play similarly but have unique moves and animations.
 Two players can play a local cooperative mode with both.
 Waves of enemies and occasional bosses are out to oppose the chosen character(s).
 The player progresses through six areas in a linear manner similar to Shodai Nekketsu Kōha Kunio-kun and Shin Nekketsu Kōha: Kunio-tachi no Banka.

 Like River City Ransom, the player is free to return to previous areas, but they must complete certain battles and objectives to go to the new locations in their current area.
 In many areas where combat is initiated the first time, chains and a lock will surround the edges of the screen.
 At this point, the player will be unable to leave the area until all enemies are defeated.
 There are six bosses in the game; to be able to advance to the next area, the player must defeat the boss of the current area.